-This study focused on students with moderate intellectual disabilities (i.e. IQs ranging from 40-55) who were participants in a larger, longitudinal study examining the effectiveness of a comprehensive reading program for students with low IQs (ranging from 40-79: Allor, Roberts, Mathes, Roid, & Cheatham, 2009).
-Students were randomly assigned within each school to either (a) an intervention group that participated in daily, small group reading instruction delivered by research teachers or (b) a contrast group receiving typical special education.
+This study focuses on students with moderate intellectual disabilities (i.e. IQs ranging from 40-55) who were participants in a larger, longitudinal study examining the effectiveness of a comprehensive reading program for students with low IQs (ranging from 40-79: Allor, Mathes, Roberts, Jones, & Roid, 2008).
+Students were randomly assigned to either (a) an intervention group that participated in daily, small group reading instruction delivered by research teachers or (b) a contrast group receiving typical special education.